dthomas601/fuzzing_tutorial/3_Exercises/Exercise_1/README.md

 ## Tasks

-In this portion of the assignment we will provide different tasks that each student should complete.
+In this portion of the assignment, we will provide different tasks that each student should complete.
 The answers are provided below, but the goal for the user should be to complete the activities without assistance.
 Only look at portions of the answers when all other alternatives have been exhausted.

 ### Task 1: Minimize the test corpus

-In fuzzing tools and software the minimizizing the test corpus that is used can save time.
+In fuzzing tools and test case minimizing, the test corpus that is used can save time.
 Tools such as ```afl-cmin``` are used to create the smallest subset of input files that still trigger as much coverage of the target application.

 Use ```afl-cmin``` to reduce the number of files that will be used in the corpus.
 Apply the tools to the following directory that was downloaded in previous steps: